Kyle Busch wins aptly named Buschy McBusch Race 400

 Finishing second was Kevin Harvick of Stewart-Haas Racing, who was also looking for his first win of 2021.
 The margin of victory was .336 seconds.

+Havick said his car "was on and off here today," Harvick said after getting his best finish of the season.
+"They did a good job of adjusting it and had the right strategy there at the end to have better tires than everybody else.
+It got pretty aggressive there at the end and we were able to come up with a good finish."

-Third was Brad Keselowski of Team Penske, who started from the pole and led the first 64 laps.
+Third was Brad Keselowski of Team Penske, who started from the pole and led the first 64 laps and 72 in total.

+"We weren't quite as fast as we wanted to be," Keselowski, who was also on fresher tires than was Busch and was coming off a win a week ago at Talladega, said.
+"The Gibbs cars were real fast and Kyle Larson was screaming fast.
+We were kind of right there on the edge the top five.
+But we almost stole one there with pitting" for tires.

 Matt DiBenedetto of the Wood Brothers Racing team was fourth.
 Rounding out the top five was defending series champion Chase Elliott.